bradzacher/dnd-notes/eberron/story/Arc2 - Sharn - Galifar Heist/Chapter 1/Chapter_1_Part_1.md

 > The goblins gather up their friend and rush out of the tavern without protest.
 > The halfling is left lying on the ground, unconscious and beaten, but alive.
 >
-> You see a Firbolg duck through the doorway, the brim of his hat flopping as he straightens himself.
+> You see a portly man wander through the doorway, his hat flopping about as he straightens himself.
 > He glances around the room and a warm smile stretches across his face as he notices you.
 >
 > He strokes his bristling moustache, tightens his scarf, and then removes his hat as he sits down at your table.